-When you interview for a job, you are not only assessed on your skills and experience, but are also evaluated on your interview poise and etiquette.
-Your body language, attitude, and manners can send a very strong (positive or negative) message to your potential employer.
-What you say and how you handle yourself could be a deciding factor in whether you will receive a job offer.
+When interviewing for a job, you are not only assessed on your skills and experience, you are also evaluated on your interview poise and etiquette.
+Your body language, attitude, and manners can send a very strong message to your potential employer.
+It’s up to you to determine if the message you send is positive or negative.

-Take time to dress the part.
-Whether you are applying for a temporary industrial position, or a permanent office job, you should dress up.
-While a tuxedo would be overkill, wearing jeans and a t-shirt would be equally inappropriate.
+Regardless of what type of position you’re interviewing for or what the dress code at the company is, make sure you dress up.
+While donning a tuxedo would be overkill, wearing jeans and a t-shirt would also be inappropriate.
 At a minimum, be sure to wear business casual clothes and be well groomed.

-Be appreciative.
-Be sure to thank the interviewer for their time – not only after the interview, but via a personalized follow-up later.
-While it may seem old fashioned, a handwritten thank you note can go a long way in making a positive impression.
+Be sure to thank the interviewer for their time – not only after the interview, but with a personalized follow-up email.
 Even if you don’t get the job, they may remember you the next time they are hiring and contact you.